monitoringartist/grafana-monitoring-art/README.md

 ## Instalation

-Use the grafana-cli tool to install Zabbix from the commandline:
+Use the grafana-cli tool to install Monitoring Art from the commandline:

 ```
 grafana-cli plugins install grafana-monitoring-art